 One general timestamp for the packet itself.

-Timestamping in the Engine
+Timestamping in the data storage layer

-For Collectors in a local network, however, this is a very unlikely case and it often indicates a problem in the device that hosts the Collector.
+For Collectors in a local network, however, this is a very unlikely case and it often indicates a problem in the device that hosts Collector.

 The case of TCP connections